 The best Ted Nugent songs will be with us long after any controversy over his political views or latest inflammatory quotes have faded away.
-In a recording career that has lasted nearly 50 years now, the Motor City Madman has blended the distorted garage rock of his hometown Detroit with soul, rhythm and blues and a heavy dose of early rock pioneers such as Chuck Berry and Little Richard.
-Here's our list of the Top 10 Ted Nugent songs:
+In a recording career that has lasted for decades, the Motor City Madman has blended the distorted garage rock of his hometown Detroit with soul, rhythm and blues and a heavy dose of early rock pioneers such as Chuck Berry and Little Richard.
+Here's our list of the Top 10 Ted Nugent songs ...

-The bass and guitar groove on 'Wango Tango' is so deep and immediately infectious that you're halfway through the song before you realize Uncle Ted's got you pretending your face is a Mazarati.
-From there it's a short leap to the borrowing talculm from Malcolm and buffing up the hood while searching frantically for an open garage.
+The bass and guitar groove on "Wango Tango" is so deep and immediately infectious that you're halfway through the song before you realize Uncle Ted's got you pretending your face is a Mazarati.
+From there it's a short leap to the borrowing talcum from Malcolm and buffing up the hood while searching frantically for an open garage.
 Yeah, we're pretty sure there's some metaphors in there.

 Some fool went and got themselves in Ted's crosshairs, and now he's psyching himself up for battle.
 Judging from the glee with which he spits out his battle-rhyme couplets and the looping, high pitched guitar figure that dominates the song's back half, he's really looking forward to it.

-What's left to say about 'Stranglehold,' our choice for both the ultimate Ted Nugent song and the No. 24 Classic Rock Song of all time?
-Obviously he knows how important the track is -- it leads off the first side of his debut album, and it frequently closes his concerts.
+What's left to say about "Stranglehold," our choice for both the ultimate Ted Nugent song and the No. 24 Classic Rock Song of all time?
+Obviously he knows how important the track is: "Stranglehold" leads off the first side of his debut album, and it frequently closes his concerts.
 From the famous opening riff to the epic (and reportedly first-take) guitar solo, not a second of its eight minutes are wasted, and by the end you know most everything you need to about Uncle Ted's music.